 \section{\uppercase{Optimal Choice of District Sizes}}

-Given an actual or proposed apportionment $\bv{a} = (a_1, \dotsc, a_S)$ assigning a whole number of representatives to each state, minimization of the very same relative entropy functional use to allocate representatives can also be used to determine optimal sizes for single-member districts within each state.
-Of course intuition alone immediately suggests that if the goal is equality of representation, all districts should be chosen to be as similar in size as possible, while remaining exclusive and exhaustive, and containing a whole number of represented inhabitants of a single state.
-But confirming that this standard emerges \textit{automatically} via minimization of the conditional relative entropy offers a good sanity check, and, more importantly, establishes that we can use the Kullback-Leibler divergence to quantify the extent of inequality in choice of district sizes, for the purposes of evaluating proposed districts drawn up by state legislatures or adjudicating court challenges, in place of more traditional but \textit{ad hoc} measure likes the variance, range, or relative RMS differences.
+Given an actual or proposed apportionment $\bv{a} = (a_1, \dotsc, a_S)$ assigning a whole number of representatives to each state, minimization of the very same relative entropy functional used to allocate representatives (and possibly to choose the overall House size) can also be used to determine optimal sizes for single-member districts within each state.
+Of course intuition alone immediately suggests that if the goal is equality of representation, all districts should be chosen to be as similar in size as possible, while remaining exclusive and exhaustive in terms of their membership, while containing a whole number of represented inhabitants of a single state.
+But confirming that this natural standard emerges \textit{automatically} via minimization of the conditional relative entropy offers a good sanity check, and, more importantly, establishes that we could use the Kullback-Leibler divergence to \textit{quantify} the extent of inequality in choice of district sizes, for the purposes of evaluating proposed districts drawn up by state legislatures or adjudicating court challenges, in place of more traditional but \textit{ad hoc} measure likes the variance, range, or relative RMS differences.

-If a state has only a single representative, then obviously it must have in effect only one district consisting of the entire represented state population, and \textit{a fortiori} there can be no variation nor inequity between the size of districts within that state alone.
+If a state has only a single representative, then obviously it must in effect have only one district, consisting of the entire represented state population, and \textit{a fortiori} there can be no variation nor inequity between the size of districts within that state alone.